vitr-archive/amazon-s4-hosting/README.md

-I'd recommend to format cloudformation.json with aws web based editor.
-It formats json, sorts fields, adds spaces, etc. I spotted a few errors in my code using it.
-Usually I use Atom
+### Process Explanation in Details

 cloudformation.json creates:
 1. 2 S3 buckets yourdomain.com and www.yourdomain.com
 2. 2 CloudFront distributions for yourdomain.com and www.yourdomain.com

-change S3 origin to custom, then we can control the cache!!!

 3. a hosted zone for yourdomain.com (this is 50c/month)
 4. 2 record sets of A type, they point yourdomain.com and www.yourdomain.com to CloudFront distribution domains, which look like d2something78u.cloudfront.net

-check the output after successful creation
+check the output after successful creation, it will show you 4 important items, that you will need work with.

 CDN	E2UTA0ZEJ5VK7P	CloudFront CDN
-CDNWWW	E1OMXFD4UUYIJX	CloudFront CDN for www HostedZone	Z2KT8W0UB16OZF	Dont' forget to change NS records with your domain registrar BucketName	vitr.website	Name of S3 bucket to hold website content
+CDNWWW	E1OMXFD4UUYIJX	CloudFront CDN for www HostedZone	Z2KT8W0UB16OZF	Dont' forget to change NS records with your domain registrar BucketName	yourdomain.com	Name of S3 bucket to hold website content

 go to Route53 in hosted zone for your domain and get the NS records, e.g. ns-1190.awsdns-20.org.